TallKite/linnstrument-firmware/README.md

   *All this assumes your synths are MPE-compatible and can handle midi channels independently.
 If not, each group synth must be replaced by up to 16 separate synths, each receiving only 1 midi channel.*

   *Grouping CCs are sent before locating CCs, so that locating CCs can be filtered out.
-Assuming the default 235 milliseconds between USB MIDI bytes, sending both grouping and locating CCs delays note-ons by 1.4 milliseconds.*
+Assuming the default 235 microseconds between USB MIDI bytes, sending both grouping and locating CCs delays note-ons by 1.4 milliseconds.*

 TUNING TABLE MODE WITH RECHANNELING